basho-labs/fling/README.md

 Example
 -------
-Here's a quick example to illustration how this works.
+Here's a quick example to illustrate how this works.

 ### Compile and start up ###
 ```shell